ADGEfficiency/energy-py-linear/docs/docs/how-to/custom-objectives.md

-In linear programming, the objective function defines the incentives and costs you want to optimize for.
+The objective function defines the incentives and costs in a linear program.
+It is how you tell the linear program what to optimize for in your simulation.

 `energypylinear` has two different objective functions (price or carbon) built into the library.
 In addition, `energypylinear` allows you to define your own, custom objective function.

-**A custom objective function allows you to construct an objective function that can optimize for the revenues and costs that are important to you**.
+**A custom objective function allows you to optimize for the revenues and costs that are important to you**.

 ## Simple Objective Function Terms